tjheffner/jekyll-portfolio/_projects/star-sounds.markdown

 <br>
 Hit any key to reveal some stars.
 Click a star to play a note.
 Hit any key to play a different space.
+If no sound plays, try using a different browser.
+Firefox seems to work best, chrome seems to have issues with p5.sound.js.

 <br>